Şehitlik-Moschee

 Is it wheelchair accessible?

-Check the official website for detailed accessibility information, including wheelchair access.
+Check the official website for information on accessibility options available at the mosque.

 Can I buy tickets online?

-As the mosque primarily serves as a religious site, there may not be an entry fee, but check the official website for any specific events that may require tickets.
+Entry to the mosque is typically free; however, check the official website for any special events that may require tickets.

 Are there restrooms and cafes?